Second presidency of Alan García: Home Affairs

 García Pérez began his presidency on 28 July 2006, presenting numerous bills and decrees that reduced the salaries of political offices of the Peruvian State.
 His Defense Minister Allan Wagner announced that approval would resume military spending with Chile, this news was confirmed by the Minister of Foreign Affairs of Chile, Alejandro Foxley.
 On 4 August 2006, Garcia Perez met with María Teresa Fernández de la Vega, First Deputy Prime Minister of Spain, with whom he discussed issues on relations between Spain and Peru.
 Fernández de la Vega also spoke about Spain's support to indigenous communities of Peru, as well as investments in Peru.

 García Pérez traveled on 5 August to Puno and Tacna, accompanied by Prime Minister of Peru Jorge Del Castillo, the Minister of Transportation and Communications Verónica Zavala Lombardi and Congressman Cesar Zumaeta.
 In his first trip to the interior of Peru, Puno enacted in the new zone and Tacna to give importance to the bridge Admiral Grau and Tacna Railway Department.

 As part of his campaign promise, on 8 August, proposed a referendum on the return of the death penalty for child rapists.
 His proposal was immediately endorsed by congressmen as Lourdes Alcorta or Luisa María Cuculiza, however he found opposition in Vice Presidents Luis Giampietri and Lourdes Mendoza del Solar.
 The Congress of the Republic of Peru would be in discussion internally or whether to accept the proposal of the President.
 The announcement caused conflicting opinions even within the Cabinet.

 The Minister of Transportation and Communications Verónica Zavala, announced that during the administration of García, it was delivered in several airports concession interior of Peru.
 Also, Pilar Mazzetti (Interior Minister) launched the "Cobweb Plan 2" with the purchase of over 200 motorcycles for the National Police of Peru.
 He also announced that during the administration of García, the police could experience wage increases over the next nine months as the austerity policy as permitted.
 On 18 August, he received the "frigate BAP Bolognesi", in a meeting chaired by him, the Vice Presidents Luis Giampietri and Lourdes Mendoza and Defense Minister Allan Wagner.
 That same day, the law that integrates numerous taxi drivers integrated in the Health System in a ceremony at the Presidential Palace, accompanied by Congressman Mauricio Mulder and several party members.

 On 20 August, Construction announced a nationwide strike against the government of García Pérez for allegedly not fulfilling his campaign promises.
-The political class, led by Luis Gonzales Posada rejected this statement as inconsistent and even Ollanta Humala had accused of causing this austerity act.
+The political class, led by Luis Gonzales Posada rejected this statement as inconsistent and even Ollanta Humala had been accused of causing this austerity act.
 As shown, Alan García enrolled in the Social Health Insurance (EsSalud), 22 August 2006, resigning to life insurance also had Alejandro Toledo.